lloda/guile-ffi-blis/README.md

 To use the bindings, import `(ffi blis)`. **BLIS** will be loaded from the default dynamic library path (see ‘Installation notes’ below).
-There are up to three bindings for each function, here using `ZGEMM` as an example:
+There are up to three bindings for each function, here using `zgemm` as an example:

 - `bli_zgemm` (raw binding): the raw C function by `pointer->procedure`.
 Don't use this if you aren't familiar with Guile's FFI.